 This life changing event encouraged Christina to move from the finance sector into health and wellbeing.
 Passionate and full of life, Christina studied yoga, fitness and mind management.
 After working as a personal trainer and hatha yoga teacher in gyms and studios on the Mornington Peninsula, Christina wanted to delve deeper into the traditional and holistic practice of yoga, so she spent 2½ years living , studying and teaching in Satyananda Yoga Ashrams around the world.

 No longer living by the ‘no, pain, no gain,’ philosophy, Christina believes in connecting with and following the inherent wisdom within.
 She is a dedicated teacher, authentic and compassionate, who puts her heart and soul into every class.

 With the vision to make yoga accessible to all, Christina founded Satya Live Yoga in 2012.
 She specialises in online yoga courses to help people find their own home yoga practice.
-When Christina isn’t connecting to her students online she is teaching out in the community.
-Currently she teaches rehab and psychiatric patients, teenagers from an array of high schools, children in prinmary schools, different fitness groups and corporate officers.
-On the Southern Tablelands she runs classes in Braidwood, Bungendore and Batemans Bay.
+When Christina isn't connecting to her students online she is teaching out in the community.
+Currently she teaches rehab and psychiatric patients, teenagers from an array of high schools, children in primary schools, different fitness groups and corporate officers.
+On the Southern Tablelands she runs classes in Braidwood, Bungendore and Goulburn.
 Check out classes for more information.